nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3b.
 The given index refers to a Client associated with one or more Schedule.

     * 3b1.
-FitEgo asks a confirmation from the User to delete all related information.
+FitEgo asks a confirmation from the User to delete all Client-related information.
     * 3b2.
 User confirms.

       Steps 3b1 are repeated until User confirms.

       Use case resumes from step 4.

 * 3c.
 User requests to force delete a specific Client in the list.